irtnog/shibboleth-formula/README.md

 * **shibboleth.idp:metadata_providers**

-  At a minimum this is a list of URLs, from which the IdP can download the XML metadata of trusted service providers.
+  At a minimum this is a list of URLs from which the IdP can download the XML metadata of trusted service providers.

 ### Shibboleth SP